MaximeKjaer/kjaer.io/_posts/2018-09-18-tree-structured-data.md

 - `<report>`: same as an assertion, but the validation doesn't fail; instead, a warning is issued.

 ## XML Information Set
-The purpose of [XML Information Set](https://msdn.microsoft.com/en-us/library/aa468561.aspx), or Infoset, is to "purpose is to provide a consistent set of definitions for use in other specifications that need to refer to the information in a well-formed XML document[^infoset-spec]".
+The purpose of [XML Information Set](https://msdn.microsoft.com/en-us/library/aa468561.aspx), or Infoset, is to "provide a consistent set of definitions for use in other specifications that need to refer to the information in a well-formed XML document"[^infoset-spec].

-[^infoset-spec]: [XML Information Set specification](https://www.w3.org/TR/xml-infoset/), W3C Recommendation
+[^infoset-spec]: [XML Information Set specification](https://www.w3.org/TR/xml-infoset/#intro), W3C Recommendation

 It specifies a standardized, abstract model to represent the properties of XML trees.
 The goal is to provide a standardized viewpoint for the implementation and description of various XML technologies.